LucasFerguson/Godot-4-Tower-Defense-Template/README.md

 # Foundation for Game Jam!

 We will be using this template to start out with our game!

+Created by:
 - Lucas
+- Fannie
+- Danish
+- Eli

 # Tower Defense Game Template in Godot